matm/jQuery-File-Upload-Wiki/Options.md

 * Type: *function*
 * Arguments:
-    1. list: Array of arguments arrays of all onLoad callBacks.
+    1. list: Array of arguments arrays (without the event argument) of all onLoad callBacks.

 ### onAbort
 A callback function that is called when the file upload has been cancelled.